fishjam-dev/react-native-membrane-webrtc/README.md

 An object containing:

 - `simulcastConfig` - current [SimulcastConfig](#SimulcastConfig) of a video track
-- `selectReceivedTrackEncoding(peerId: string, encoding: TrackEncoding)` - selects track encoding that server should send to the client library.
+- `selectReceivedTrackTargetEncoding(peerId: string, encoding: TrackEncoding)` - selects track encoding that server should send to the client library.
+The encoding will be sent whenever it is available.
+If choosen encoding is temporarily unavailable, some other encoding will be sent until choosen encoding becomes active again.
 Arguments:
   - `peerId: string` - id of a peer whose track encoding you want to select
   - `encoding: TrackEncoding` - encoding to select
 - `toggleVideoTrackEncoding(encoding: TrackEncoding)` - toggles encoding of a video track on/off.
 Arguments: